Fungal nails treatment

 What are fungal nails?

-A fungal nail infection is a common disease which affects the toenails causing them to become thick, discoloured and crumbly.
+A fungal nail infection is a very common condition which affects the toenails causing them to become thick, discoloured and crumbly.
 It can affect the fingers and toenails and affects around 20% of people over 70.
 It is often caused by an athlete's foot (fungal skin infection) which has been left untreated.

 What is the cause of fungal nails?

 Fungal nail infections develop when small microorganisms known as fungi enter the skin through small cuts and abrasions.
 Some factors which make a person more susceptible to fungal nail infections include;

 - People who are generally active / sporty

 - Walking barefoot in areas such as swimming pools and gyms where the infection is likely to be spread.

 How are fungal nails treated in podiatry?

 There are a few different treatment options available for fungal nail infections.
 The treatment which may be recommended is based on an individual basis and is dependent on the severity of the infection along with other factors.
 There is no 100% guaranteed treatment method for clearing fungal nail infections.
 With any fungal nail treatment method, the period it can take for the infection to fully clear can be up to 18 months.
 This is because this is how long it can take for an entire toenail to grow from root to tip.
 If changes are not made to the foot health of the individual, there is a high recurrence rate for the infection.
 It is important that the patient is aware and engages in the treatment plan to reduce this happening, a podiatrist will go through this in detail.